Marital & Family Law Attorney in Central Ohio

 In Ohio, if an unmarried couple has a child, the mother is deemed to be the residential parent of the child.
 If the father wishes to establish his rights with the child, he may need to file a paternity action.
 We can assist parents through this process.

-We have significant experience in performing child support calculations under the Ohio Child Support Guidelines.
+In Ohio, child support is often calculated using the Ohio Child Support Guidelines.
 To assist you, we can prepare a child support worksheet to let you know in advance how much child support you can expect to pay or receive in your case.
 If your financial situation has changed and you need to modify the amount of child support you are required to pay, a motion to modify child support may be appropriate.
-Contact our office and we can assist you.
+Contact our office for further information.

 If you are concerned that the other parent may relocate your child to another state, we can assist you in obtaining temporary restraining orders to prevent the relocation until the matter can be properly reviewed by the Court.